nirmata/kyverno-charts/charts/enterprise-kyverno-operator/README.md

 ## Profiles
 The chart allows specification of a `profile` which is like a shorthand for recommended settings while installing operator in various deployment and other environments.
 These are:
-- `nil`: Policy tamper detection on, non-HA mode for Kyverno, policysets for k8s best practices and pod security.
+- `nil`: Policy tamper detection on, non-HA mode for Kyverno, policysets for pod security.
-- `dev`: Policy tamper detection off, non-HA mode for Kyverno, policysets for k8s best practices, pod security, and rbac best practices.
+- `dev`: Policy tamper detection off, non-HA mode for Kyverno, policysets for pod security, and rbac best practices.
-- `prod`: Policy tamper detection on, HA mode for Kyverno with 3 replicas, policysets for k8s best practices, pod security, and rbac best practices.
+- `prod`: Policy tamper detection on, HA mode for Kyverno with 3 replicas, policysets for pod security, and rbac best practices.

 In case any argument determining the above profiles are explicitly provided, those will override the values inferred from profiles.